 10 Famous Movies You Didn’t Know Were Filmed in Canada

-As the go-to destination for Tinseltown's big budget productions, Canada has always been ready for its close-up—even when it's doubling for another location!
+As a favourite filming location for Tinseltown's big-budget productions, Canada has always been ready for its close-up—even when it's doubling for somewhere else!

 Brokeback Mountain (2005)

 One of the most iconic movies filmed in Canada was this groundbreaking 2005 drama starring Heath Ledger, Michelle Williams, Jake Gyllenhaal and Anne Hathaway.
-You guessed it, Brokeback Mountain was shot in Alberta’s majestic Rocky Mountains.
-Calgary, Cowley, Elbow Falls and Fort Macleod all masqueraded as Wyoming!
+Shot in Alberta—standing in for Wyoming—director Ang Lee made great use of the breathtaking scenery in the Canadian Rockies, with sequences filmed in Cowley, Elbow Falls, For Macleod and Calgary.
 The cowboy romance was celebrated at the 78th Academy Awards, winning three Oscars: Best Director, Best Adapted Screenplay and Best Original Score.

 This critically acclaimed Truman Capote biopic was shot primarily in Winnipeg, with additional scenes captured in Selkirk, Manitoba.
 While the story of the In Cold Blood author is set in Kansas, the film’s producers selected Manitoba as the American city’s stand-in.
 Stony Mountain Institution, the Manitoba Legislative Building and Gilbart’s Funeral Home star prominently in this Oscar-winning flick (Philip Seymour Hoffman won the Academy Award for Best Actor).

 Discover 50 unforgettable things to do in Winnipeg.